 If the Quality Improvement Organization has turned down your appeal, and you stay in the hospital after your planned discharge date, then you can make a Level 2 Appeal.
 During a Level 2 Appeal, you ask the Quality Improvement Organization to take another look at the decision they made on your first appeal.
-If we turn down your Level 2 Appeal, you may have to pay the full cost for your stay after your planned discharge date.
+If the Quality Improvement Organization turns down your Level 2 Appeal, you may have to pay the full cost for your stay after your planned discharge date.